SpicyRicecaker/kissez/README.md

 Download the corresponding zip file from the releases page for your operating system.
 Unzip the file, and run the server executable.
 Finally, open `http://localhost:8080` in the browser.

+On linux, run `chmod +rwx server` to make the server file executable.

 If you're on MacOS or binary releases are not available, you can also compile manually.

 ### Pre Reqs